OPTIFAST Intermittent Fasting Plan

 What is the 5:2 Diet?

-The 5:2 Diet is one way to do intermittent fasting, it involves ‘feasting’ for five days a week and fasting for two.
+The 5:2 Diet is an intermittent fasting plan that involves ‘feasting’ for five days a week and fasting for the other two.

 How to do the 5:2 Diet

-On ‘feast’ days, you can eat conventional meals, up to a total of 1,200 calories a day for women and 1,500 calories a day for men.
-Discover low-calorie recipe inspiration.
+On the ‘feast’ days, you can eat conventional meals, for a total of up to 1,200 calories a day for women and 1,500 calories a day for men.
+Discover recipe inspiration here.

-On fast days, you’ll consume four OPTIFAST products and no conventional foods.
-For example, you could have an OPTIFAST Bar for breakfast, an OPTIFAST Shake for lunch and an OPTIFAST Soup for dinner, followed by an OPTIFAST Dessert.Shop The 5:2 4 Week Plan
+On fast days, you’ll consume up to 3 OPTIFAST products alongside 1 low calorie, low carbohydrate meal prepared with minimal processed foods, for a total calorie intake of 800-1000 per day.
+For example, you could have an OPTIFAST shake for breakfast, a conventional, low-calorie meal for lunch, and an OPTIFAST Soup for dinner.Shop The 5:2 4 Week Plan

 What is the Alternate Day Diet?